chef/chef-zero/README.md

 -----------
-Chef Zero is a simple, easy-install, in-memory Chef server that can be useful for Chef Client testing and chef-solo-like tasks that require a full Chef Cerver.
+Chef Zero is a simple, easy-install, in-memory Chef server that can be useful for Chef Client testing and chef-solo-like tasks that require a full Chef Server.
 It IS intended to be simple, Chef 11 compliant, easy to run and fast to start.
 It is NOT intended to be secure, scalable, performant or persistent.
 It does NO input validation, authentication or authorization (it will not throw a 400, 401 or 403).
 It does not save data, and will start up empty each